8130- School Safety Plans and Teams

 Comprehensive District-Wide School Safety Team and Plan

-The Board will annually appoint a district-wide school safety team that includes, but is not be limited to, a representative from the following constituencies: the Board, teachers, administrators, and parent organizations, school safety personnel and other school personnel (including bus drivers and monitors).
+The Board will annually appoint a district-wide school safety team that includes, but is not limited to, a representative from the following constituencies: the Board, teachers, administrators, and parent organizations, school safety personnel and other school personnel (including bus drivers and monitors).
 This team is responsible for the development and annual review of the comprehensive district-wide school safety plan and must consider the installation of a panic alarm system.
-The plan will cover all district school buildings and will address violence prevention (taking into consideration a range of programs and approaches that are designed to create a positive school climate and culture), crisis intervention, emergency response and management including communication protocols, at the district level.
-It will include all those elements required by law and regulation, including protocols for responding to declared state disaster emergencies involving a communicable disease that are substantially consistent with the provisions of Labor Law §27-c, and an emergency remote instruction plan.
+The plan will cover all district school buildings and will address violence prevention (taking into consideration a range of programs and approaches that are designed to create a positive school climate and culture), crisis intervention, sudden cardiac arrest or similar life-threatening emergencies, emergency response and management including communication protocols, at the district level.
+It will include all those elements required by law and regulation, including annual multi-hazard safety training for staff and students, protocols for responding to declared state disaster emergencies involving a communicable disease that are substantially consistent with the provisions of Labor Law §27-c, and an emergency remote instruction plan.

 Building-Level Emergency Response Plans and Teams

 Each Building Principal is responsible for annually appointing a building-level emergency response planning team that includes representation from teachers, administrators, parent organizations, school safety personnel, other school personnel (including bus drivers and monitors), law enforcement officials, fire officials and other emergency response agencies.
-The emergency response planning team is responsible for the development and review of a building-level emergency response plan for each district building.
-The plan(s) will address response to emergency situations, such as those requiring evacuation, shelter/shelter-in-place and lockdown at the building level and will include all components required by law and regulation, including measures necessary to comply with Labor Law § 27-c to respond to public health emergencies involving a communicable disease.
+The emergency response planning team is responsible for the development and review of a building level emergency response plan for each district building.
+The plan(s) will address response to emergency situations, such as those requiring the school to, shelter/shelter-in-place, hold/hold-in place, evacuate, secure lockout and lockdown and sudden cardiac arrest at the building level and will include all components required by law and regulation, including measures necessary to comply with Labor Law § 27-c to respond to public health emergencies involving a communicable disease.
 These confidential plans will include evacuation routes, shelter sites, medical needs, transportation and emergency notification of parents and guardians, and as of July 1, 2025, considerations for the access and functional needs of student and staff, and procedures for the reunification of students with parents/persons in parental relation following an emergency.

 To maintain security and in accordance with law, the building-level emergency response plan(s) are confidential and not subject to disclosure under the Freedom of Information Law or any other law.